Myles Standish: Establishment of Plymouth Colony

-Aggression in support of Plymouth Colony
+Military action in support of Plymouth Colony

 By February 1621, the colonists had sighted Indians several times, but there had been no communication.
 The men of the colony were anxious to prepare themselves in case of hostilities, so they formed a militia on February 17, 1621, consisting of all able-bodied men, electing Standish as their commander.
 The leaders of Plymouth Colony had already hired him for that role, but this vote ratified the decision by democratic process.
 The men of Plymouth Colony continued to re-elect him to that position for the remainder of his life.
 As captain of the militia, he regularly drilled his men in the use of pikes and muskets.

 Contact with the Indians came in March 1621 through Samoset, an English-speaking Abenaki who arranged for the Pilgrims to meet with Massasoit, the sachem of the nearby Pokanoket tribe.
 On March 22, Plymouth Colony's governor John Carver signed a treaty with Massasoit, declaring an alliance between the Pokanokets and the Colonists and requiring the two parties to defend one another in times of need.
 Governor Carver died the same year and the responsibility of upholding the treaty fell to his successor William Bradford.
 Bradford and Standish were frequently preoccupied with the complex task of reacting to threats against both the Pilgrims and the Pokanokets from tribes such as the Massachusetts and the Narragansetts.
 As threats arose, Standish typically advocated intimidation to deter their rivals.
 Such behavior at times made Bradford uncomfortable, but he found it an expedient means of maintaining the treaty with the Pokanokets.